waikato-datamining/image-dataset-converter-plantcv/plugins/pcv-erode.md

   -o {as-is,binary,grayscale,rgb}, --output_format {as-is,binary,grayscale,rgb}
                         The image format to generate as output. (default: as- is)
+  -I {skip,fail}, --incorrect_format_action {skip,fail}
-  -k KERNEL_SIZE, --kernel_size KERNEL_SIZE
+                        The action to undertake if an invalid input format is encountered. (default: skip) -k KERNEL_SIZE, --kernel_size KERNEL_SIZE
                         The kernel size, must greater than 1 to have an effect. (default: 3)